-The 2019 A-CURE Symposium organizing committee will select scholarship awardees from abstracts submitted by June 14, 2019.
-Applicants selected for an award will be notified by the A-CURE Organizing Committee no later than July 11, 2019.
-Applicants not selected for an award may be invited to present their data in the form of poster presentation at the conference.
-Abstracts selected to give a poster presentation will be notified by Abiomed, Inc. by July 11, 2019.
-Please click this link to be directed to the Rules governing the various scholarship mechanisms .
+The 2018 A-CURE® Symposium organizing committee will select scholarship awardees from abstracts submitted by August 30, 2018.
+Applicants selected for an award will be notified by the A-CURE Organizing Committee no later than August 30, 2018.
+Applicants not selected for an award may be invited to present their data in the form of a poster presentation at the conference.
+Abstracts selected to give a poster presentation will be notified by Abiomed, Inc. September 15, 2018.
+Please click this link to be directed to the Rules governing the various scholarship mechanisms.
 Please review these Rules before submitting your abstract for consideration.

 Abstract submission criteria